clivekar/RiskIT_Assignment/README.md

 ## Usage

-Run the accompinied tests to confirm that the requiements are met.
+Run the accompanying tests to confirm that the requiements are met.

 Import the dll in Test.Services to expose the public methods that can be used.